djacquel/WikiToJekyll/readme.md

 - launch a Jekyll build
 - convert wiki links to Jekyll links
 - optionally commit and push you code to you Jekyll repository

+This has been made as a rake task, because some may want to make a cron job with this.

 ## Jekyll pages integration